 For decades, horror films have mainly revolved around themes of sexuality and violence.
-Women sexuality that has otherwise been a taboo topic, is discussed explicitly throughout the horror genre.
+Women’s sexuality which has otherwise been a taboo topic is discussed explicitly throughout the horror genre.

 Yet, there has been a major breakthrough in the horror genre; a horror renaissance of sorts.
 It has veered away from slashers, torture and semi-pornographic horrors to more substantive, nuanced films that are means of social commentary and possess an aesthetic vision from a feminist standpoint.
 Powerless and chaste women who suffer from sexualised terror have now been empowered through the medium of gynae-horror seeping into conventional film production.
 These films, while instilling fear, also highlight rampant misogyny and sexism, and the way they shape women’s bodies.
 They offer a different and essential representational and aesthetic space in which women’s bodies and lives are seen as important.

 A movie such as Bulbul represents a progressive supernatural film which luckily spread its wings in mainstream cinema and talks a great deal about sexual agency and society’s control over women.
 Bulbul is a reflective watch as the audiences question time and again, whether women who need to be tamed and punished are just mere tropes on-screen or reflect the ideas of the society, at large.
 A wave of similarly emancipatory horror is the Black horror genre.
 Movies and series like Get Out and Lovecroft Country criticise racist societies with a dominating white upper class and feature Black protagonists.
 At the same time, the genre has been under attack for exploiting Black trauma

 As they said in Scream, “Movies don’t create psychos; movies make psychos more creative”.
 This may explain the crazily sexist representation of women’s bodies and sexualities.